theoh-io/Loomo_app_ADP/README.md

 - [ ] Print Emergency Message When Infrared Sensors in range
 - [ ] Fix Head Tracking in Pitch
 - [ ] Send App Runtime to automatically adapt dt_control in ADP
-- [ ] Add Possibility to send 5 Depth info in mapping (currently only 1 target)
+- [ ] Add Possibility to send 5 Depth info in mapping (currently restricted to only 1 target)